forestgrape/coronavirus/immune_system.md

     - OC43 -protects-> HKU1 (only unidirectional, both OC43 and HKU1 are betacoronaviruses)
     - NL63 -protects-> 229E (only unidirectional)
 * [Han et al](#han) showed that calves innoculated with HECV-4408 get immune protection against the BCoV strain DB2.
 HECV-4408 is a BCoV strain that has been observed to cause [diarrhea in humans](./coronavirus.md#observed-interspecies-infections).

-## How SARS-2 Overcomes Immune Obstacles

-### Overcome Physical Barriers
-- skin <- circumvented by coronaviruses by entering via breathing
-- mucus <- less mucus in the lungs and nasal cavity
-- cell membranes <- bind to receptor and fuse membranes with spikes

-### Overcome Chemical Barriers
-- stomach acid <- circumvented by coronaviruses
-  - replicate to high numbers in the lungs and pass through the very thin alveolar epithel layer to the blood
-  - replicate to high numbers in the upper respiratory tract and hope some virion sneak through when drinking (when drinking fluids usually don't rest in the stomach)

-### Overcome Biological Barriers
-#### Overcome Phagocytosis
-Phagocyte <- exploit phagocytosis by infecting the cell
-- SARS-2 can replicate in macrophages
-- In most immune cells no replication takes place (e.g. T cells) since cell death is induced.
-But by cell death the immune cell is still knocked out.

-#### Overcome Acquired Immunity
-[in work, citations coming]
-For coronaviruses waiting until acquired wanes or even jumping generations is usually not an option, thus circumventing acquired immunity is an essential skill.

-##### Overcoming Antibodies Targeting Virions
-Coronaviruses have a variety of mechanisms to circumvent neutralizing antibodies.
-However circumventing neutralizing antibodies is not free for coronaviruses, so antibodies slow down them and the immune system has more time.
-- Mutate
-- Shield
-  - glycans on the outside
-  - variable regions on the outside which mutate with high frequency
-- Mask
-  - sensitive regions e.g. receptor binding domains are shielded until primed
-  - different priming steps in different locations in the hosts enabling intra-host spread
-- Exploit
-  Exploiting antibody induced phagocytosis by infecting the phagocyte cell